Be the source of new life by planting a tree!

 What You Will Accomplish

-Students will contribute to local ecosystems by planting trees within their communities.
+Students will benefit to their local ecosystems by planting trees within their communities.

 - Working with a small group of students?
 Choose 1 or 2 spots to plant a tree